1989 Christchurch mayoral election

 The 1989 Christchurch mayoral election was part of the New Zealand local elections held that same year.
-In 1989, election were held for the Mayor of Christchurch plus other local government positions.
-The polling was conducted using the standard first-past-the-post electoral method.
+In 1989, election were held for the mayor of Christchurch plus other local government positions.
+The polling was conducted using the standard first-past-the-post voting method.

 Background

-Sitting Mayor Hamish Hay retired and was succeeded by Labour Party councillor Vicki Buck who became Christchurch's first female mayor.
+Incumbent mayor Hamish Hay had first entered the city council in 1959 and has had continuous service since then.
+For the last five terms, he had been mayor, and he had announced his mayoral candidacy in October 1988.
+Less than two months out from the election, he pulled out of the contest due to ill health.

 There was deadlock on the city council with a four-way split in its membership.
-The Labour Party won a plurality of seats with eight seats, the United Citizens won seven, the new Christchurch Action ticket with six seats and the remaining three seats won by independent candidates.
+The Labour Party won a plurality of seats with seven seats, the United Citizens won seven, the new Christchurch Action ticket with six seats and the remaining three seats won by independent candidates.
 Prior to the election there was a schism on the right wing Citizens' Association resulting in two conservative tickets running against each other.
 Christchurch Action was set up, comprising former councillors from districts that merged with the city as part of the 1989 local government reforms.

 Results

+Hay was succeeded by Labour Party councillor Vicki Buck who became Christchurch's first female mayor.

 The following table gives the election results:

-Ward results

-Candidates were also elected from wards to the Christchurch City Council.
+Results by ward

+Vicki Buck polled highest in all but one of the Christchurch Wards, Margaret Murray won her own Waimairi ward, while Fahey did not get a plurality in any ward, his highest polling ward being Heathcote.
+Polling by The Star suggested Buck would dominate a majority of the wards although the opposing candidates disputed the figures during the campaign.